 That depends on a few factors such as which IV treatment you are receiving, if you get any add-ons, and how big your veins are.
 Our IV treatments on average take between 30 and 90 minutes.

 The greater Boise area is our home.
 See the complete list below.

 Prices vary for each service and treatment.
-However, all consultation prices are listed on our online booking page.
+However, all consultation prices are listed on our website.
 Quotes for a specific treatment may be provided by calling us at 208-425-SOAP.